connectomicslab/connectomemapper3/paper/paper.md

 Typically, the outputs are inspected using native visualization tool bundled with each software package involved in the processing stage as the end user might be already very familiar with these tools (Figure \autoref{fig:gui} d).
-In particular, all sMRI are inspected with the fslview viewer shipped with FSL, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.
+In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used to visualize the fiber bundles estimated with tractography.